flincz/Drupal_Wordpress_RDS/readme.md

 ### Prerequisites

--PEM Key
+1. PEM Key
--Clone of this repository
+2. Clone of this repository
--AWS Permissions
+3. AWS Permissions

 ## Deployment

-### Establish DevOps space
+### Establish DevOps workflow

+* **Location Configuration**
+Locating template resources to the correct location

    1. Clone REPO-NAME
-   2. Create a bucket - drupalstack
+   2. Create a bucket - **drupalstack**
    3. Add a folder called templates this bucket
    4. Copy json files to /templates directory
-   5. Assure permissions enable you to read json files
+   5. IAM Permissions to enable read on json files

 ### Cloudformation

-* **Quick Deploy** Consider security precautions such as Drupal credentials and SSHLocation.
+* **Quick Deploy**
+Consider security precautions such as Drupal credentials and SSHLocation.
 Default credentials set to admin/password.

     1. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=ion&templateURL=https://s3.amazonaws.com/drupalstack/templates/root.json">Launch Stack</a>
     2. Select **Next** to proceed with the next step of the wizard.